 - This is not appropriate for a residential street with schools, local shops and homes.

 - It is dangerous and costly with 13 BLACK SPOT intersections, costing the community nearly $13.5 million over 5 years.
 (More data on this on on our Issues page.)

 Get involved now!

-- Do you care about pedestrian safety on Hampton Road?
+- Do you care about safety on Hampton Road?

 - Do you worry about your children getting safely to school across Hampton Road?